3k2ng/au3i/README.md

 | DID \[\]? | repeat \[\] until top is zero |
 | \[1\] THEN \[2\] | do \[1\] then do \[2\] |

+Actually, another exception, you can just spam `sus` and `sussy` because why not.

 ## Why?
 Think of the children.